Blu3wolf/BMS-Docs/Acronyms.md

 MNL | Manual | Manual radio mode also see MAN.
 MP | Multiplayer |
 MPO | Manual Pitch Overide Switch | Used to rock out of Deep Stalls.
-MRK | Mark | Typically Mark point.
+MRK or MKPT | Mark | Typically Mark point.
 MRM | Missile Overide Mode | selected via Throttle for quick access to AMRAAM and Sidewinder missiles.
+MRM | Medium Range Missile | e.g. HUD label when AMRAAM selected.
 MSA | Minimum Safe Altitude |
 MSL | Missile Slaving Loop | This specifically refers to the volume control for the sidewinder (AIM-9) audio tone.
 MSL | Minimum Safe Level | Value used with TFR.